cgencer/EQueue-docs/05-Components-MainBoard.md

 ![[wheel.JPG]]

 The octagonal main board is built of eight sector tiles divided trough four axes of opposite themes, *The Eight Earthly Concerns*.
 Each sector has three levels with blank spaces for emotiles, connected with marker-spaces trough a network.
-When acquiring emotiles, a player has to leave a disc-marker of his colour on the next available space of that axis.
+When acquiring emotiles, a player has to leave a disc-marker of his color on the next available space of that axis.

 ![[sectors.png]]
 These rules apply to the usage of markers and acquiring emotiles: